czconnolly/Project/README.md

 Results

 All of the residuals.png, trees.png, bootstrap.png, and modeltest.csv files contain the results of the phylogenetic analysis carried out on each gene.
+The ROS1.png, ROS1Normalisd.png etc. show the results from script to get plots.R densityRAW.pdf and densityRMA.pdf contain the histograms of before and after normalisation respectively. sumRAW and sumRMA.pdf contain the boxplots of before and after normalisation respectively. annotResults.txt is the unsorted results from the RNASeq.R analysis celResults.txt is the unsorted results file from the affycode.R analysis top6diffexp.txt is the top 6 results from annotResults.txt when sorted by adjusted p value top6affy.txt is the top 6 results from celResults.txt when sorted by adjusted p value